pyrotek45/avon/tutorial/TUTORIAL.md

 When you interpolate a list in a template, each item appears on its own line.
 This eliminates copy-paste even in a single file.

 **Language Agnostic:** Avon works with **any text format**—YAML, JSON, shell scripts, code, configs, documentation, or dotfiles.
-It brings variables, functions, and 80+ built-in utilities to any file, making even single files more powerful.
+It brings variables, functions, and 92+ built-in utilities to any file, making even single files more powerful.

 **Runtime Type Safety:** Avon doesn't deploy if there's a type error.
 No static types needed—if a type error occurs, deployment simply doesn't happen.
 This flexible approach brings type safety to any file without the complexity of compile-time type systems.

-**Built-in Utilities:** Avon comes with 80+ built-in functions for string operations, list operations, formatting, JSON manipulation, file I/O, and HTML/Markdown helpers.
+**Built-in Utilities:** Avon comes with 92+ built-in functions for string operations, list operations (map, filter, fold, sort, unique, range), formatting (15 functions), date/time operations, JSON manipulation, file I/O, and HTML/Markdown helpers.
 These utilities make any file more powerful, even if you're just managing a single config.

 **Debugging Tools:** Use `trace`, `debug`, `assert`, and the `--debug` flag to troubleshoot quickly, whether you're working with complex infrastructure or a simple config file.